Let's GOOOO!!!

 Do I need to pay a deposit?

 Each artist has their own deposit policy and they are generally non-refundable.
 Some will ask for a deposit to cover the final session of a larger tattoo and some will require a deposit on the appointment time due at the time the appointment is made.
 You can ask for your artists personal policy on this either through email or text.
 Once you are assigned to an artists your calls and texts to us should go directly to them.
 Please be certain that your artist has approved your design.
-Your artist will also collect the deposit within specific timeframe, otherwise you risk forfeiting that appointment time to a person ready to make the commitment. - we take card, cash, paypal or venmo.
+Your artist will also collect the deposit within specific timeframe, otherwise you risk forfeiting that appointment time to a person ready to make the commitment. - we take cards but not checks.

 Tattoo is done, how do I take care of it?